trustoverip/spec-up-t-website/docs/developer-documentation/starter-pack-architecture.md

 ### Update and publish `create-spec-up-t`

 Do these steps in order.
-Do **not** use `npm version`: that command only updates `package.json` and would leave `package.spec-up-t.json` behind.
-Edit the three files by hand, then commit, tag, push, and publish.
+Do **not** use `npm version`: that command only updates `package.json` and `package-lock.json`, and would leave `package.spec-up-t.json` behind.
+Edit the two JSON files, let `npm install` update the lockfile, then commit, tag, push, and publish.

 Default branch is `main`.
 Replace `2.1.0` only when you later release a different version.

-#### Step 1: Edit the three files
+#### Step 1: Edit the two JSON files, then refresh the lockfile

 In **both** `package.json` and `package.spec-up-t.json`, set the same version: